q-quitiquit/osTicket-Post-Installation-Configuration/README.md

 </p>
 <br />

 Next we will create Users (customers).
 In order to do so you must be in the agent panel, go to users and click add new.
-For sample purposes we will create Ken
+For sample purposes we will create Ken.
 </p>
 <br />